deployphp/docs/recipes.md

 // Assets
 set('assets', ['web/css', 'web/images', 'web/js']);

-// In "-v" verbose mode will be asked to migrate set('auto_migrate', false);
+// In "-v" verbose mode you will be asked to migrate set('auto_migrate', false);
 ~~~